jag28731/MechaCar-Statistical-Analysis/README.md

   - The metrics to be tested will have to be numerical and have a pool of samples as not all values will be the same.

 - What is the null hypothesis or alternative hypothesis?
-  - MechaCar prototypes' costs are accurate because of all the enhanced features.
+  - Null: MechaCar prototypes' costs are accurate because of all the enhanced features.
-  - MechaCar prototypes' costs are inaccurate because of all the enhanced features.
+  - Alternate: MechaCar prototypes' costs are inaccurate because of all the enhanced features.

 - What statistical test would you use to test the hypothesis?
 And why?
-  - I would use the T-Test
+  - I would use summary statistics, for the most precise data for cost related inquries.

 - What data is needed to run the statistical test?
   - All types of data are required, the more data, the more precise the tests can be to be compared to competitors.